 This is having a detrimental impact on our experiences of the many of the buildings that are most important to us, particularly as we recognise that 90% of our time is now spent indoors.
 More than 130 million days are lost to sickness absence every year in Great Britain and working-age ill health costs the national economy £100 billion a year1.
 A 1% reduction in absenteeism would convert to a saving in lost days alone of £1 billion to the economy.
 In addition, a 15% increase in operational productivity enabled by the internal fit-out of your office adds further benefit.

-Numerous compelling studies over the last 35 years demonstrate that individual patterns of Biophilic Design can improve productivity, creativity and happiness whilst reducing costs such as absenteeism and presenteeism.
-What’s missing however is a comprehensive and credible study that demonstrates how we can best implement Biophilic Design strategies and which provide tangible human well being benefits.
+Numerous compelling studies over the last 35 years demonstrate that individual patterns of biophilic design can improve productivity, creativity and happiness whilst reducing costs such as absenteeism and presenteeism.
+What’s missing, however, is a comprehensive and credible study that demonstrates how we can best implement biophilic design strategies to provide tangible human well-being benefits.

-The ground breaking BRE Biophilic Office Project aims to fill that gap – refurbishing 650 m 2 of a 1980’s office on the BRE’s Watford Campus to varying scales of Biophilic design principles.
-My own company, Oliver Heath Design will be working alongside expertise at the BRE, Interface floor and a number of other core partner built environment specialists.
+The ground-breaking BRE Biophilic Office Project aims to fill that gap – refurbishing 650 m2 of a 1980’s office on the BRE’s Watford Campus to varying scales of biophilic design principles.
+Oliver Heath Design will be working alongside experts at the BRE, Interface and a number of other core partner built environment specialists.
 The aim is to provide both qualitative and quantitative data on how we can better understand and benefit from an improved connection to nature in the workplace.

 The following 12 months after the refurbishment process will see the undertaking a post occupancy assessment to collect quantitative and qualitative data by a variety of methods including surveys, sensors and wearable technology– allowing the space to be tested throughout the 4 seasons.

-Here at Oliver Heath Design we’re excited to be part of this innovative long-term study alongside the BRE, Interface floor and other core partners – which aims to create a clear set of design strategies and demonstrable benefits for the implementation of Biophilic Design; promoting health and well being in the built environment.
+At Oliver Heath Design, we’re excited to be part of this innovative long-term study which aims to create a clear set of design strategies and demonstrable benefits for the implementation of biophilic design and promoting health and well being in the built environment.

 The current list of founding core partners are: